Financial Procedures Handbook

-The Michigan Humanities Council (MHC) is pleased to welcome you as a Fiscal Officer for a Third Coast Conversation Grant award.
+The Michigan Humanities (MH) is pleased to welcome you as a Fiscal Officer for a Third Coast Conversation Grant award.
 Made possible with funding from the National Endowment for the Humanities, Third Coast Conversation Grants will be a series of statewide public conversations taking place in 20 communities over two years that focus on the cultural, social, historical, and environmental factors that connect Michigan’s people to their water.
-Michigan Humanities Council (MHC) has prepared this handbook to assist you with the financial requirements of MHC Third Coast Conversations Grant.
+Michigan Humanities (MH) has prepared this handbook to assist you with the financial requirements of MH Third Coast Conversations Grant.
 This handbook contains answers to the questions most often asked by our grantees and will alert you to potential problems which might delay payment on your grant.
-Please feel free to contact the MHC office if you have questions that the handbook does not address:
+Please feel free to contact the MH office if you have questions that the handbook does not address:

 119 Pere Marquette Drive, Suite 3B